 Assignment Two.
 What’s your theory of a solution?

 Developing a theory of how we plan to address the problem statement and project outline developed during Assignment One.
-You concluded Assignment One with a set of community identified problems organized into a unique project outline.
-You also wrote a short and concise description of the overall problem.
-Now is your opportunity to develop a theory of how to solve this problem, and to begin exploring specific activities that will fulfill your theory through discussions with colleagues, through your own experience, and through Internet searches.
+You concluded Assignment One with a set of community identified problems organized into a simple project outline.
+You also wrote a short and concise description of the combined problems.
+Now is your opportunity to develop a theory of how to solve these problems, and to begin exploring specific activities that will fulfill your theory through discussions with colleagues, through your own experience, and through Internet searches.

-The ultimate goal over the next 10 weeks is to design a project that has long-term, sustainable impact—not a project that address short-term, near-sighted outputs.
+The ultimate goal over the next 10 weeks is to design a project that has long-term, sustainable impact—not a project that addresses short-term, near-sighted outputs.

 But here are some clues to get you off to a good start